ctcodie/MathHammer/README.md

 	* Actual Save < 6
 	Believe they are all functioning correctly
 * Fixed issue with unsaved wounds.
 Didn't realise was returning successful saves instead of fails...
+* Fixed issues with multiwound vs multidamage.
+Should be calculating models removed correctly now.